opendocsg/slw-judgments-backfill/2012_SGHC_128/report.md

  but does not include any asset (not being a matrimonial home) that has been acquired by one party at any time by gift or inheritance and that has not been substantially improved during the marriage by the other party or by both parties to the marriage.

 21     Although the AMK flat fell within the definition of “matrimonial asset” in s 112(10)( _b_ ) of the Charter because it was acquired during the marriage, this was a proper case for the court to exercise its discretion to exclude the AMK flat from the pool of matrimonial assets to be divided.
 In _Lim Ngeok Yuen_ at [45], the court exempted an apartment from division because the wife had bought it three and a half years after the parties had separated and the husband had ceased to make contributions to the family.
-In _AQT v AQU_ [2011] SGHC 138, I exempted a trust from division because it had been set up by both parties for the benefit of their children.
+In _AQT v AQU_ <span class="citation">[2011] SGHC 138</span>, I exempted a trust from division because it had been set up by both parties for the benefit of their children.

 22     In the present case, there was no issue of indirect contribution by the Wife to the AMK flat because it was bought at a time when the marriage had already broken down, shortly before the parties separated.
 Although the Wife alleged that the Husband had used the sale proceeds of the Honda car and the $60,000 which was withdrawn from their joint POSB account as part of the purchase price of the AMK flat, she did not produce any evidence to support this allegation.
 Furthermore, there was no evidence of the purchase price of the AMK flat and the quantum of the sale proceeds of the car.
 In any event, even if this allegation was true, it did not follow that the Wife should be awarded a share in the present market value of the property (about $820,000 based on the Wife’s valuation) as she would consequently benefit from the appreciation in the value of the property which was bought 12 years ago in January 2000.
 In my view, the more just and equitable solution was to award the Wife a share in the sale proceeds of the car (or its market value as at 18 November 1999) and the monies withdrawn from the joint POSB account rather than a share in the AMK flat.